haessar/peaks2utr/README.md

 apt-get install genometools
 ```
 ## Quick start
-To check that peaks2utr has installed correctly, there is a small demo set of input files in this repository: <a href="https://github.com/haessar/peaks2utr/blob/master/peaks2utr/demo/Tb927_01_v5.1.gff" target="_blank" >Tb927_01_v5.1.gff</a> & <a href="https://github.com/haessar/peaks2utr/blob/master/peaks2utr/demo/Tb927_01_v5.1.slice.bam" target="_blank" >Tb927_01_v5.1.slice.bam</a>.
-After installation, simply run the following in your terminal
+To check that peaks2utr has installed correctly, simply run the following in your terminal to initiate a short run with default parameters
 ```
 peaks2utr-demo
 ```
+This uses a small demo set of input files contained in the repository: <a href="https://github.com/haessar/peaks2utr/blob/master/peaks2utr/demo/Tb927_01_v5.1.gff" target="_blank" >Tb927_01_v5.1.gff</a> & <a href="https://github.com/haessar/peaks2utr/blob/master/peaks2utr/demo/Tb927_01_v5.1.slice.bam" target="_blank" >Tb927_01_v5.1.slice.bam</a>.
 When complete, you should see a file `Tb927_01_v5.1.new.gff` which contains original annotations as well as 3' UTRs with source "peaks2utr".